lbl-srg/obc/specification/source/benefitsToRatePayers.rst

 associated with commissioning are related to controls.
 The primary energy consumption of US commercial buildings is 18 quads/yr.
-Assuming that the technologies to be developed in the proposed project can save 12% in the 50% of commercial building floor area higher than 50,000 sf, the resulting savings are about 1.1 quads/yr nationally and about 0.05 quads/yr in California, saving IOU ratepayers about $0.3B/yr.
+Assuming that the technologies to be developed in the proposed project can save 12% in the 50% of commercial building floor area higher than 50,000 sf, the potential savings are about 1.1 quads/yr nationally and about 0.05 quads/yr in California, saving California IOU ratepayers about $0.3B/yr.

 Timeframe and Assumptions for Estimated Benefits
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The proposed project would take three years to complete.
 We assume 25% adoption in the target market five years after project completion and 75% ten years after.
-If 10% of the target existing buildings have a controls retrofit each year and the new construction rate is 1.5%/yr, then after 10 years the annual savings from existing buildings will have ramped up to about 40% of the maximum, resulting in $120M/yr savings for IOU ratepayers.
+If 10% of the target existing buildings have a controls retrofit each year and the new construction rate is 1.5%/yr, then after 10 years the annual savings from existing buildings will have ramped up to about 40% of the maximum.

-Impacted Market Segments in California
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The targeted market segments are medium and large commercial buildings, which typically have programmable control systems.
-Specialized buildings, such as data centers and laboratories, would also benefit from the proposed technology.
-Given the strong business case for the proposed technology, the planned deployment strategies are expected to result in at least 25% adoption in the target market five years after project completion and 75% ten years after.
+This will result in $120M/yr savings for California IOU ratepayers.